-*This article has been updated on June 12, 2019 based on new research conducted by the TrustRadius team*
+*This article has been updated on April 7, 2020 based on new research conducted by the TrustRadius team*

-The phases of the Waterfall methodology are:
+The phases of the waterfall methodology are:

 - Conception: The idea stage, when developers decide what they want to design and why.
-This can almost be considered a phase apart from the development project itself since it is necessary for any work to begin.

-- Initiation/Analysis: This stage involves gathering and documenting what the software development project will require – including system and software requirements for the product or project.
+- Initiation & Analysis: This stage involves gathering and documenting what the software development project will require – including system and software requirements for the product or project.

 - Design: In this stage, developers determine how they want their piece of software to work and determine which pieces are necessary to code.
-This phase results in a working software architecture.

 - Testing: This involves testing the software system-wide; it may include user testing, bug testing, and going back through to fix any specific issues.
-This needs a very systematic approach.

 - Implementation: In many cases, this means delivering the ‘finished’ product to the customer or rolling out the system-wide software.
-The stage also means putting a support system in place.

 Benefits of the Waterfall Methodology